-Today, more than one-third of the websites or web pages running on the internet are created by the servers that run Linux.
+Nowadays, more than one-third of the websites or web pages running on the internet are created by the servers that run Linux.
 Many organizations are amazed by the features of Linux like security, stability, flexibility, and many more.
-They can depend on Linux for various tasks from the simple to complex.
+They can depend on Linux for various tasks from simple to complex.
 It has commercial support from various companies like Canonical, SUSE, Red Hat, and many others.

 Apart from this, Linux is the base for your Android devices, cameras, video recorders, and more.

-Contributing to Linux
+How to Contribute to Linux

 As we all know, the Linux kernel is written in C language with some parts written in assembly language and a tint of some other languages.
 Before you start writing code for the Linux kernel, it is better that you learn some of the Linux concepts.
 But the Linux community is not just limited to the kernel and needs contribution from various programmers for a better user experience.
 However, Linux offers you various distributions with different programs and requires a strong skill set for contributing to any distribution.
 People from various fields can contribute to it.